In this view you may manage the goals defined for the entire site.

 - Key: unique identifier to this goal.
-Although this field is not validated and no particular format is required, it is recommended to use a sort of code syntax to make easier any further task related with the goal.
-For example, you may use "Goal 1, fancy key", but maybe it is a better idea to use "goal-1-fancy-key".
+Although this field is not validated and no particular format is required, it is recommended to use a sort of code syntax to make easier any further task related with the goal but keep it URL friendly.
+For example, you may use "goal-1-fancy-key".

-- Normal Redirection URL: where to go after traking the goal.
+- Normal Redirection URL: where to go after tracking the goal.
 If you are tracking clicks on a particular link, then define that link using an URL like this:

 http://yourblog.com/htsrv/track.php?key=yourkeyand set the real link in this field. b2evolution will track the hit on the yourkey goal and then will make a 302 redirect to the URL defined in this field.
 This field is not required unless the following field has some content.